 Title: "The Iron Lady"

 Director: Phyllida Lloyd

 Runtime: 105 minutes

 The Flick: The casting and superb execution of Meryl Streep as the hard fisted Margaret Thatcher is a no-brainer in terms of memorable performance, but I was equally impressed by the supporting cast that seems all but buried in the marketing.
 Work like the ever-solid Jim Broadbent as Thatcher’s quirky husband, Anthony Head as her long serving deputy and even a fine turn by Alexandra Roach as a young Margaret help flesh out a flick that’s more than just a one-woman show.
 The scattered order of Thatcher’s life told here is a tad trite and feels more like select scenes than a single cohesive flick, but what scenes they are indeed.

-The comprehensive 'Making Of' encompasses stuff from all the other docs combine including chatter from everyone involved, the staging that took place to make the film and a look much deserved look at the supporting cast.
+Best Feature: The comprehensive 'Making Of' encompasses stuff from all the other docs combine including chatter from everyone involved, the staging that took place to make the film and a look much deserved look at the supporting cast.

 Best Hidden Gem: Jim Broadbent all but steals the show as the both alive and dead Denis Thatcher.